danklotz/openNotes/micro-reviews.md

 - [Looper](https://www.imdb.com/title/tt1276104/?ref_=nm_knf_t_2).
 This is a nice action movie.
 It could have been much better if they would have invested a bit more time in the story, but well...
 It i what it is.
 - [Lord of the Rings 1 to 3](https://www.imdb.com/title/tt0120737/?ref_=tt_sims_tt_i_11).
 The prototypical fantasy movies.
 If you like the universe then these movies are fascinating --- else do not watch since they are long.
 I happen to like it.
 - [Lucy](https://www.imdb.com/title/tt2872732/?ref_=tt_sims_tt_i_6).
 Eye candy.
+- [Lupin I & II (series)](https://www.imdb.com/title/tt2531336/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_lupin).
+Interesting take on [Arsène Lupin](https://en.wikipedia.org/wiki/Arsène_Lupin).
+Very French.
+The series plays in the modern days and a fan of Lupin (played by Omar Sy) uses the strategies of the master thief to reach his own goals.
+It a good watch, but thought that the 2 seasons where a bit too long.
+I was therefore quite surprised to see that a third one will come out in 2024.

 - **M**
 - [Mad Max: Fury Road](https://www.imdb.com/title/tt1392190/?ref_=fn_al_tt_1).
 A visual spectacle and actually a surprisingly cool premise.
 One of the best "car-movies" I have seen.